Call for Presenters

 What is the time commitment?

 Panelists will participate in a scheduled panel session during the conference (typically 60–90 minutes).
-Selected participants will also be invited to a brief pre-panel meeting the day of the conference to review questions and expectations.
+Selected participants will also be invited to a brief pre-panel meeting to review questions and expectations.

 Will I need to prepare anything?